dc25/ghcjsCallback/README.md

 finally, view the results in your brower.

-If you just want to see the results, follow the link below: https://dc25.github.io/ghcjsCallback
+If you just want to see the results, follow this link: https://dc25.github.io/ghcjsCallback

-If you want to see a slightly modified version that runs under node.js, look at the nodejs branch.
+If you want to see a slightly modified version that runs under node.js, check out the nodejs branch.